 Each entity identified below by name and file number on the downloadable and searchable list(s), has 60 calendar days from the date the notice was posted to provide a written objection to the Franchise Tax Board and resolve their suspension/forfeiture or the entity will be administratively dissolved/surrendered.

-The Pending FTB Administrative Dissolution/Surrender file was posted on March 1, 2017, and includes:
+The [NAME OF FILE.PDF] file was posted on [DATE], and includes: (FTB File Pending):

 To search the list, simply click the link or download the electronic file, above.
 If using Adobe Reader, to search the document: